 Reflecting on the formation of the network, Sheikha Shamma bint Sultan bin Khalifa Al Nahyan remarked: “What began as a conversation with a select group of female directors holding board seats on locally – listed companies, has materialized into a tangible reality that provides female board members with the opportunity to support each other and empower other competent women who aspire for board careers.
 Many of these women only hold 1 board position and so there is an opportunity for boards to source and interview these women for possible seats in the future.”

 Manarat, which is Arabic for ‘lighthouses’, reflects the group’s intent to act as guiding lights to competent women who are working towards building successful board careers.

-Laura Gerstein, Chief Employee Benefits Officer at AXA Gulf, who is part of the ‘Manarat- Women on Boards Network’, added: “In the last five years, we’ve seen more women rise to the top levels of companies.
-Nevertheless, to achieve gender balance in Boards, we recognize that exposure, networking and communication of successful experiences is as important as it is to develop skilled female professionals.
-Manarat – Women on Boards Network comes to build on top and complement the relevant progress made in UAE to advance gender balance among executive levels.”
+Laura Gerstein, Chief Employee Benefits Officer at AXA Gulf, who is part of the `Manarat- Women on Boards Network’, added: “In the last five years, we’ve seen more women rise to the top levels of companies.
+Nevertheless, to achieve gender balance on boards, we recognize that exposure, networking and communication of successful experiences is as important as it is to develop skilled female professionals.
+Manarat — Women on Boards Network comes to build on top and complement the relevant progress made in the UAE to advance gender balance among executive levels.”